SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Experiment

 \subsection{Parameters Analysis}

-\textbf{frames Number:} In this section, we reveal the impact of different numbers of frames on the performance of the transformer model.
-We evaluated the model using various numbers of frames, and recorded the corresponding accuracies.
+\textbf{frames Number:} In Fig.\ref{fig:accuracyPerNbOfFrames}, we reveal the impact of different numbers of frames on the performance of the transformer model.
+We evaluate the model using various numbers of frames and recorded the corresponding accuracies.
 Initially, as the number of frames increased from '12' to '48', the accuracy steadily improved, reaching its peak at '48' frames with an accuracy of $95.42\%$.
-Beyond this point, with further increases in the number of frames, the accuracy exhibited a slight fluctuation but remained consistently high, indicating the model's robustness in handling longer sequences.\\
+Beyond this point, with further increases in the number of frames, the accuracy exhibit a slight fluctuation but remained consistently high, indicating the model robustness in handling longer sequences.\\

-\textbf{attention head Number:} The performance of the transformer model is influenced by the number of attention heads used.
-We test the effect of different number of multi-head self-attention heads on the temporal transformer.
-Fig.\ref{fig:accuracyPerNbOfFrames} reports the evolution of the model accuracy depending on the number of heads. the Figure shows that the accuracy initially improves as the number of heads increases from [1,1,1] to [2,2,2] but starts to plateau or even decline as the number of heads increases.
-This could be explained by the positive correlation between the number of attention heads and the model capacity to capture complex patterns and dependencies.
-Depending on the used data, this can potentially result in an increased susceptibility to overfitting.
+\textbf{attention head Number:} The performance of the transformer model is largely influenced by the number of attention heads used.
+To investigate this connection, We examine the effect of varying the number of multi-head self-attention heads on the temporal transformer architecture.
+Fig.\ref{fig:accuracyPerNbOfFrames} reports the evolution of the model accuracy depending on the number of heads.
+The figure demonstrates an initial enhancement in accuracy as the number of heads is augmented from [1, 1, 1] to [2, 2, 2].
+However, beyond this point, the accuracy reaches a plateau and even diminishes with further increases in attention heads.
+This behavior could be explained by the positive correlation between the number of attention heads and the model capacity to capture complex patterns and dependencies.
+Consequently, in scenarios where the complexity and scale of the data are insufficient, an elevated susceptibility to overfitting becomes a potential outcome.